getsolus/help-center-docs/docs/packaging/monitoring.yml.md

 :::important

-A `monitoring.yml` file is not yet required for Solus packages.
+A `monitoring.yml` file is strongly suggested, but not yet required for Solus packages.

 :::